 We have the same DNA as when I first started at Netcompany

-It’s no coincidence that the social aspect of work life is such a key focus for Brian when he talks about what tasks to take on as Country Manager in Vietnam.
+It’s no coincidence that the social aspect of work life is such a key focus for Brian when he talks about his previous role as Country Manager in Vietnam.
 The social part of his work life has always been very important to him.
 “I have always been very involved in Netcompany After Dark, and I have been a member of the party committee in Copenhagen for what feels like a lifetime!”

-“I have spent quite a lot of energy in cultivating the social aspect of the Netcompany DNA that got me hooked back in the day.
-Now we are 2500 employees, but I do really think that we have the same DNA as when I applied for my first job here.
+“I spent quite a lot of energy in cultivating the social aspect of the Netcompany DNA that got me hooked back in the day.
+Now we are more than 3000 employees, but I do really think that we have the same DNA as when I applied for my first job here.
 Back when we were only 134 people.
 And this, I think, is really important!”